Understanding Employee Anger: Tips for HR Professionals

 What is the number one top to deal with an angry employee showing verbal or physical aggression?

-Prioritise the safety and wellbeing of all employees involved when dealing with an irate employee who exhibits verbal or physical aggressiveness.
-Managers must act quickly to safeguard themselves, other workers, and the working environment when an employee is behaving aggressively or violently.
+Prioritise the safety and wellbeing of all employees involved when dealing with an irate employee.
+Especially one who exhibits verbal or physical aggressiveness.
+Managers must act quickly.
+This way they safeguard themselves, other workers, and the working environment when an employee is behaving aggressively or violently.

 The first stage is to maintain your composure and refrain from reacting violently or aggressively.
 Supervisors should keep a safe distance and refrain from making physical contact with employees.
 In case the situation worsens, it’s also crucial to stay informed of any possible escape routes or exits.

-The next step is to de-escalate the situation by listening to the employee’s concerns patiently and respectfully, while simultaneously establishing firm boundaries and expectations for behaviour.
+The next step is to de-escalate the situation.
+Do this by listening to the employee’s concerns patiently and respectfully.
+All while simultaneously establishing firm boundaries and expectations for behaviour.
 To comprehend the employee’s point of view and to validate their feelings without endorsing their behaviour, managers should practise active listening.
 Offering the employee options for expressing their concerns or finding a workable solution to the problem may also be beneficial.

 It could be necessary to involve police or security officials if the situation cannot be defused and the employee’s actions continue to constitute a threat to themselves or others.
 In any case, supervisors must record the incident and, if required, follow up with the employee to ensure that nothing resembling it happens again.

 To foster a supportive and productive work environment, HR and people executives must effectively manage every angry employee.
-If negative emotions like rage are not dealt with and anger management not rolled out, they can result in confrontations, decreased productivity, and higher turnover rates.
+If negative emotions like rage are not dealt with problems occur.
+If anger management is not rolled out, they can result in confrontations, decreased productivity, and higher turnover rates.

-It’s critical to comprehend the underlying reasons behind employee rage and to take a proactive, considerate approach to dealing with it.
+It’s critical to comprehend the underlying reasons behind employee rage.
+Then take a proactive, considerate approach to dealing with it.

-A workplace managing anger, not accepting physically aggressive behaviour, recognising potential anger issues in every disgruntled employee and handling all of this in a professional manner is a high performing workplace.
+A workplace managing anger, not accepting physically aggressive behaviour, recognising potential anger issues in every disgruntled employee and handling all of this in a professional manner.
+That is a high performing workplace.